 Thoughts and Reflections

-I offer three observations from my floral, fern, and fungi hike in the central Appalachians:
+I offer three observations from my early March trek through the bottomland forest:

 Inhale and absorb Nature’s elixir.
 May Nature Inspire, Inform, and Reward you!

 Note: All blog post images created & photographed by Stephen B. Jones unless otherwise noted.
 Please circulate images with photo credit: “©2021 Steve Jones, Great Blue Heron LLC.
 All Rights Reserved.”

 Another Note: If you came to this post via a Facebook posting or by an another route, please sign up now (no cost… no obligation) to receive my Blog Post email alerts: http://eepurl.com/cKLJdL

 And a Third: I am available for Nature-Inspired Speaking, Writing, and Consulting — contact me at firstname.lastname@example.org